-Inflation is the increase rate in terms of prices of goods and services.
-If the Inflation of a country levels highest rates, this is a growing concern for its economy as this signals the lack of GDP produce of a country as well as weakening demand for its country’s products.
+Inflation is the rate at which the prices of goods and services increase.
+If the Inflation of a country levels the highest rates, this is a growing concern for its economy as this signals the lack of GDP produced by a country as well as weakening demand for its country’s products.
 The country is dependent on imports from other countries or has a failed economic policy in place.

-Interest Rates – Inter-linked to the above point, interest rates are the rate at which the central bank allows its banks and financial institutions lend the country’s population.
+Interest Rates – Inter-linked to the above point, interest rates are the rate at which the central bank allows its banks and financial institutions to lend the country’s population.
 If it goes high, it implies excessive money circulation in the market.
-Usually interest rates have a inverse relationship with the country’s inflation rate and hence is critical for a country’s economy.
+Usually, interest rates have an inverse relationship with the country’s inflation rate and hence are critical for a country’s economy.

 Monetary Policy and implementation –

-When the central bank of a country announces its monthly or quarterly reports, markets are volatile.
-The reason behind the same is the faith that the market has on the central bank of each country and its concrete decision-making ability for the sustainable growth of the country’s economy.
-When Godwin Emilie (Nigerian Central Bank Governor) announces the inflation rates or country import/export results, markets usually react on the news.
+When the central bank of a country announces its monthly or quarterly reports, markets become volatile.
+The reason behind the same is the faith that the market has in the central bank of each country and its concrete decision-making ability for the sustainable growth of the country’s economy.
+When Godwin Emilie (Nigerian Central Bank Governor) announces the inflation rates or country import/export results, markets usually react to the news.

 Geopolitical stability –

-When the country’s export increases in comparison to exports it helps in strengthening its economy and thus the forex exchange rate.
-More the produce of export, means more is the amount of profit/capital available to spend in the country for growth purposes and hence the increase in FX Rates.
-This is very crucial and import/export reports often get the market excited on future outcomes.
+When the country’s export increases in comparison to imports, it helps in strengthening its economy and thus the forex exchange rate.
+More the produce of export means more is the amount of profit/capital available to spend in the country for growth purposes and hence the increase in FX Rates.
+This is very crucial and import/export reports often get the market excited about future outcomes.

 Important terminology of Forex: